 Customers are more than willing to tell a brand how they really feel about their products on social media.
 Good and bad.
 It’s on you and your brand to decide what to do with that information after that.

 Big companies allocate hundreds of millions of dollars (and more) to their R&D departments in order to come up with a product that is extraordinarily attractive to their customers.
-After that, they spend more money for on their testing.
-Whether its product testing or a general testing to know how their target customers will feel about this product.
+After that, they spend more money on their testing.
+Whether it’s product testing or general testing to know how their target customers will feel about this product.

-Sometimes, these decisions are made in time successfully, while the other times it just simply isn’t.
+Sometimes, these decisions are made in time successfully, while other times it just simply isn’t.

 Sony overtook them and capitalized on Xbox’s mistakes.

 There are pros and cons of social media, but nobody can deny that it’s one of the greatest inventions of all time.
 If you use It correctly, it will only give you good results.
 So, the onus lies on you, how do you want to use social media?